SA-Butler/sql-challenge/README.md

 # sql-challenge
 Module 9 Challenge

-In this solution (in employeesql) to the challenge there are two SQL Files, namely Development-TableSet.sql which contains the table creation script and Emp_db-Queries.sql which contains the solution to the queries set in the assignment, suitably annotated with comments relating to the relevant question to be answered.
+In this solution (in EmployeeSQL directory) to the challenge there are two SQL Files, namely Development-TableSet.sql (which contains the table creation script) and Emp_db-Queries.sql (which contains the solution script to the queries set in the assignment, suitably annotated with comments relating to the relevant question to be answered).

-For the import of the csv files to populate the tables it was found necessary to import in the following order:
+For the import of the csv files (in the DATA Directory) to populate the tables, it was found necessary to import in the following order:

 1. Titles
 2. Employees